ujjawalsidhpura/MaintenancePro/README.md

 - View Today as glance that shows all pending/ongoing workorders , and graphical representation of progress made by all technicians
 - Chat with technician anytime you want in real time!
 - Summary feature give more detailed over view of your entire year.
 Different tabs give you a graph of monthly workorders and time taken to complete.
 Summary also gives your details about technicians and their stats.
-- Summary for any given year can be choses from a drop down list.
+- Summary for any given year can be chosen from a drop down list.
 - Print the PDF of summary page with our print summary feature.
+- Add and review assets of the building
+- Asset review helps to forecast future upcoming expenses and make budgetary plans accordingly.

 ### Quick Overview of Tech/Stack